Siddharthkathuroju/FarmAI/README.md

 # FarmAI - AI-Based Chatbot for Farmers

 Introduction
 FarmAI is an AI-powered chatbot designed to assist farmers with essential agricultural insights.
-Built using **Next.js** for the frontend and **Flask** for the backend, FarmAI leverages the **DeepSeek-Coder** model, trained on over 100 samples, to provide intelligent recommendations and real-time updates.
+Since Deepseek is an opensource project we custome trained our model!.Built using Next.js for the frontend and Flask for the backend, FarmAI leverages the DeepSeek-Coder model, trained on over 100 samples, to provide intelligent recommendations and real-time updates.

 Features
 - Crop Suggestion System – Get recommendations on the best crops to grow based on soil type, climate, and season.